 Listening to music, taking pictures, texting with friends, and browsing social media are some of the perks that come with having a phone.
 But today, a cell phone is far more than a form of entertainment.
 Cell phones provide parents with tools to help ensure the safety of their children.
 And for those whose kids are in college, studying on campus like mine, it is a lifeline we’re totally grateful for.

-I can think of five reasons why your teenager really does need a phone.
+I can think of five reasons why your teenager does need a cell phone.

 A Phone Can Be Used to Call for Help

 I cite this as the no.1 reason.
 Back in the time when there were no cell phones, we depended on payphones.
 But when was the last time you saw a payphone?
 In fact, do your kids know they exist?
 Today’s teens grow up in a world without easy-to-access payphones on every street corner.

 This is simply because, in the event of an emergency, people pull their phones from their pockets and call for help.
 What would your teenager do in an emergency?
 What if no one is around to offer assistance or a phone?